-You have checked the official NJPW website and possibly a couple of other guides but still don’t know exactly how to purchase tickets from outside Japan?
-Here is how to do get those tix for Wrestle Kingdom, G1 Climax, New Japan Cup or any other New Japan Pro Wrestling event!
+You have checked the official NJPW website and possibly a couple of other guides, but still don’t know exactly how to purchase tickets from outside Japan?
+Here is how to do get those tickets for Wrestle Kingdom, G1 Climax, New Japan Cup or any other New Japan Pro Wrestling event!

 For Wrestle Kingdom (and very few other events), NJPW offers international buying options for overseas fans through their official English site.
 However, this option is usually only available after pre-sale has finished, so the best seats are usually sold out already.
 There are various pre-sale phases including fan club sale but also public ones, which can start more than a month before regular open sale.

-If a show or a specific ticket category is sold out, some of these services (at least we, JapanConcertTickets, do) can also get you tickets from the resale market.
+If a show or a specific ticket category is sold out, some of these services can also get you tickets from the resale market.

 For some NJPW events, tickets can also be found on the Viagogo marketplace.
 Beware though that some resellers there seem to send out the tickets very shortly before the event, so you might need to set your shipping address to your hotel to Japan.